qunfengdong/DCN/README.md

 		Number of trees to run random forest, default is 1000

 	-t CHARACTER, --timepoint=CHARACTER
 		Timepoint(s) to run Wilcoxon rank sum test on, default is all.
-Possible choices: startpoint, quantile1st, median, quantile3rd, endpoint, random, or all to run test on all 6 timepoints.
+Possible choices: quantile1st, median, quantile3rd, endpoint, random, or all to run test on all 5 time points.
 You can choose more than one, separated by comma without space.

 	--graph
 		Draw a simple TimePoint vs. Survival Curve for each individual based on RF estimattion.
 Default is false